Ideas for Successful Photography Short Course

 Please note: This course is for students aged 18 and older

-Students attending this course should bring their own digital SLR cameras, although mobile phones will also suffice.
+Students attending this course should bring their own digital SLR cameras, although mobile phones will suffice.

-Also please bring a selection or a monograph of your favourite photographer.
+Also please bring a selection of your own work.